MicrosoftDocs/learn/learn-pr/azure/intro-to-mixed-reality-design/includes/3-ux-elements-interaction-models.md

 The interaction models are, in many ways, the user's mental models of how to go through a workflow.
 Each interaction model can be designed for a particular users' need.
 When these interaction models are used effectively in your application, users will find your application convenient, powerful, and usable.

 The three core interaction models described below are appropriate for most mixed reality scenarios.
-For detailed information on each interaction model, click the links below.
+For detailed information on each interaction model, select the links below.

 | Model | Example scenarios | Fit | Hardware |
 | ----- | ----- | ----- | ----- |